 Support End User in development of the calculation model and design for safety analysis

+The Contractor clearly understands the End User expectations.
+However, the support in the analysis and calculations will be provided as much as the Project budget allows.

 Participation of UJV in IAEA OSART mission

 An optimum way for integration of recommendations made by the IAEA OSART mission (29 September -18 October 2018) and of the stress test recommendations was also discussed.
 It was agreed that direct participation of 2 UJV experts in an appropriate part of the mission would be useful.
 Options for optimum link between Tasks 5 and 6 will be considered and agreed upon in later stage of the Project.